mengiefen/hello-rails-back-end/README.md

 # Hello Rails Front End

-This rails app is intended to demonstrate the implementation of connection between between a Ruby on Rails back-end and React front-end.
-This rails demo app has an API endpoints that can be accessed from front-end.
+This rails app is intended to demonstrate the implementation of a connection between a Ruby on Rails back-end and React front-end.
+This rails demo app has an API endpoint that can be accessed from the front end.

 ## API endpoints